 American Heart Association Scientific Statement Brook RC et al. 2013;61(6):1360-1383.

-RESPeRATE was found safe and effective in populations ranging from controlled patients to refractory hypertensives .
+RESPeRATE was found safe and effective in populations ranging from healthy normotensive to refractory hypertensives .

-BP reductions were independent of gender and medications status.
+BP reductions were independent of gender and medication status.

 Studies [2-8,10-11] showed that patients over 65 saw greater BP reductions averaging 16/7 mmHg.

 They also demonstrated that patients with stage 2 hypertension (systolic BP>160 mmHg) saw larger reductions averaging 17/7 mmHg.